What class do you recommend I start with?

 What if I am not fit or flexible?

 At the Yoga Studio we encourage students to begin where they are.
 The health benefits of a Yoga practice are immediate.
 Students learn to accept and appreciate their body where it is now, with the new knowledge that Yoga is a journey, not a means to an end.
 Everyone has a beautiful body and mind to explore, expand, and heal though compassionate, skilled teaching.

 Yoga’s greatest effect is on the mind.
 As a result of your practice at the Studio, you will experience greater calm and balance in your daily life.
 Yoga is a complete health maintenance program for the body and mind.
 A Yoga practice has the ability to help you tone and lengthen muscles, lose weight, relieve back pain, improve circulation, purify your internal organs, improve and regulate hormone production, and reduce stress.
 As a result, the workings of the body as a whole are improved.

 At the Studio, we recommend a daily practice.
 As little as 5 to 10 minutes a day has a huge impact on the quality of life.
 We encourage students to come into the Studio to practice with fellow Yogis and Yoginis and a qualified instructor as often as possible, but at least once per week.
 Then take the skills you learn home with you to practice when away from the studio.

 How are your teachers trained?

 All of our teachers are registered with a minimum RYT-200 designation through the Yoga Alliance which is the highest internationally recognized board.
-We are also a teaching venue, hosting the 200 hour Essential Study of Yoga.

 What does Namaste’ mean and why do you say it at the end of each class?